Metrication in the United Kingdom: Nineteenth-century proposals

-1799–1962
+A royal commission on weights and measures reported in 1819 against a decimal system, concluding that the existing subdivisions were more convenient in practice than a decimal scale and that there was no sufficient reason to alter the established standards of length.
+The commission acknowledged the French metre, giving its length in inches, but saw the advantage of a standard derived from nature as slight.
+Its recommendations formed the basis of the Weights and Measures Act 1824, which established a single set of imperial units for the whole United Kingdom, replacing the various English, Scottish and local measures then in use.

 Queen Victoria opens the Great Exhibition in the Crystal Palace in Hyde Park, London, in 1851.
 Judges in the exhibition were hampered by the variety of units of measure in use.

-The inherent problems associated with handling multiple currencies and systems of units encountered in the Great Exhibition of 1851 triggered calls for a standardisation of units across Europe with the metric system being suggested as the natural choice.
-In 1854, de Morgan was influential in setting up the "Decimal Association" to lobby for decimalisation of both measurement and coinage.
-In 1862, the Select Committee on Weights and Measures favoured the introduction of decimalisation to accompany the introduction of metric weights and measures.
-A further Royal Commission "on the question of the introduction of metric system of weights and measures" also reported in 1869.
+The difficulties of handling multiple currencies and systems of units at the Great Exhibition of 1851 triggered calls for the standardisation of units across Europe, with the metric system suggested as the natural choice.
+In 1854 the mathematician Augustus De Morgan was influential in setting up the Decimal Association to lobby for the decimalisation of both measurement and coinage.
+In 1862 the Select Committee on Weights and Measures favoured introducing decimalisation alongside metric weights and measures, and a Royal Commission on the introduction of the metric system reported in 1869.

-In 1863, a bill which would have mandated the use of the metric system throughout the British Empire, and which had passed its first and second readings in the House of Commons, was rejected at its Commons Committee stage as impractical, and so did not pass into law.
-The following year, after pressure from the astronomers George Airy and Sir John Herschel, the bill was watered down to merely legalise the use of the metric system in contracts.
-It was presented and passed as a Private Member's Bill.
-Ambiguous wording in the 1864 Act meant that traders who possessed metric weights and measures were still liable to arrest under the Weights and Measures Act 1835 (5 & 6 Will 4 c.
+A bill that would have mandated the use of the metric system throughout the British Empire passed its first and second readings in the House of Commons, but was rejected at committee stage as impractical.
+After pressure from the astronomers George Airy and Sir John Herschel, it was watered down to legalise the use of the metric system in contracts only, and passed in that form as a Private Member's Bill in 1864.
+Ambiguous wording in the 1864 act meant that traders who possessed metric weights and measures remained liable to arrest under the Weights and Measures Act 1835 (5 & 6 Will.
+4 c.
 63).

-While the politicians were discussing whether or not to adopt the metric system, British scientists were in the forefront in developing the system.
-In 1845, a paper by James Prescott Joule proved the equivalence of mechanical and thermal energy, a concept that is vital to the metric system – in SI, power is measured in watts and energy in joules regardless of whether it is mechanical, electrical or thermal.
-By contrast, units such as the horsepower, British Thermal Unit, gasoline gallon equivalent, and foot-pound have no logical relationship to one another, as these units (or those they were based upon) were independently defined before dimensional analysis was understood.